ansegura7/DataScience_FIFA19Data/README.md

 - seaborn
 - ipywidgets

-## License Type
-This project is licensed under the terms of the MIT license.

 ## Contributing and Feedback
 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).

+## Authors
+- Created by Andrés Segura Tinoco
+- Created on May 1, 2019

+## License
+This project is licensed under the terms of the MIT license.